Straggler Robust Distributed Matrix Inverse Approximation: Approximation Algorithms

-It is clear that $\Ab^{-1}$ could be estimated in a distributed manner, where we have $n$ servers which each estimate one column; and then a central server aggregates the columns to form $\widehat{\Ab^{-1}}$.
-The expected runtime assuming no delays in this case is therefore $O(T_{\text{max}}n^2)$, for $T_{\text{max}}$ the maximum number of iterations of gradient descent used by the workers; to estimate their respective column.
-This is depicted in figure \ref{inv_appr_recovery}.
+If there are $n$ servers then Algorithm \ref{inv_alg} can be used to estimate $\Ab^{-1}$ in a distributive manner, where the workers each compute a $\bbh_i$ in parallel.
+The expected runtime assuming no delays in this case is therefore $\ow(T_{\text{max}}n^2)$, for $T_{\text{max}}$ the maximum number of iterations of SD used by the workers to estimate their respective column.
+This is depicted in Figure 1.

-In contrast to many of the algorithms referenced in the introduction, this algorithm requires the central and worker servers to communicate only once; assuming the workers have knowledge of $\Ab$, and does not deal with submatrices of $\Ab$ or $\Ab^{-1}$, making it simpler.
-Furthermore, the communication load is optimal; in the sense that the workers send the same amount of information once.
-There is also flexibility for the workers to estimate more than one columns if there are less than $n$ workers.
+In contrast to the algorithms in \cite{MHGB18,LLA16,XMA14,QQSV01,QQSV98,YLX13,LKV96,BF88}, Algorithm \ref{inv_alg} when carried out distributively, requires the central and worker servers to communicate only once, after the workers are provided with $\Ab$.
+Furthermore, the communication load is optimal, in the sense that the workers send the same amount of information once, and each send the minimal amount of matrix entries under the constraint which is determined by the number of stragglers the scheme tolerates.
+Workers could also be assigned to estimate multiple columns.
+This is discussed further in Section \ref{Str_pr_sec}.